bartonicek/plotscaper/cran-comments.md

 ## Resubmission

 This is a resubmission.
 What I've done:
+- Fixed URL in ./vignettes/references.bib that I've missed previously

+## Resubmission

+This is a resubmission.
+What I've done:
 - fixed two URLs in the algebra.Rmd vignette
 - removed problematic word in the Description section of the DESCRIPTION file